UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DATA_LITERACY_SERIES.md

 ## Make a new Tag for a DLS post:
 - Go to Manage >> Structure >> Taxonomy >> DLS Vocabulary >> List Terms >> Add Term
+- The Name field is the only field you have to do.
+You can optionally add a description, but you shouldn't change anything else.